Thinkmill/code-challenge/201808/README.md

 - `DECK()` Returns an array of all cards in the deck (3 of each)
 - `ACTIONS()` Returns an array of all actions `<Action>`

+> TIP: If you console log out the string `STOP` the loop will stop as soon as a game prints this and print everything out from that game.
+Great for debugging.
+> Just make sure you remove the console log before submitting.

 ### `<Player>`

 - `AbbasA`